Conquer chaos, catch more fish

 Taking inventory of your tackle also helps highlight holes in the lineup.
 Iaconelli recommends gearing up for the lakes and situations you plan to fish in the year ahead.
 "I look at my tournament schedule, research the lakes so I know what presentations I'll need to fish, and stock up accordingly," he says.

 Along with time-tested favorites, he keeps an eye on new and trending products for inclusion in his repertoire.
 "For me, two baits to watch in 2015 are the Berkley Havoc Back Slide and 3½-inch Devil Spear Jr. The Back Slide's heavy tail helps it slide backward on the fall, while the smaller version of the Devil Spear is a super-versatile bait.
 I flip it a lot, but also fish it as a trailer on jigs and vibration baits.
 It's also great for dropshot rigging, and should be a factor for smallmouths."

-Both Iaconelli and DeFoe note that great products to help you keep gear ready for action include the beefed up Berkley Line Stripper, which rips 2- to 80-pound-test line off reels at a blistering pace of 300 yards per minute; Berkley's Portable Line Spooling Station; Berkley Rod Armor, which makes organizing garages and rod lockers infinitely easier; the adjustable Berkley Cinch, for bundling rods, securing schooling rigs and countless other marshaling duties; and various Berkley Bait Containers, for keeping Gulp! and Gulp!
+Iaconelli notes that great products to help you keep gear ready for action include the beefed up Berkley Line Stripper, which rips 2- to 80-pound-test line off reels at a blistering pace of 300 yards per minute; Berkley's Portable Line Spooling Station; Berkley Rod Armor, which makes organizing garages and rod lockers infinitely easier; the adjustable Berkley Cinch, for bundling rods, securing schooling rigs and countless other marshaling duties; and various Berkley Bait Containers, for keeping Gulp! and Gulp!
 Alive! stockpiles stoked and ready to fish.